-Ford F-150 owners have reported 57 problems associated with ignition (under the electrical system category).
+Ford F-150 owners have reported 57 problems related to ignition (under the electrical system category).

-The car involved is a 2002 Ford F-150.
-Consumer has a 2002 Ford f150.
+The contact owns a 2002 Ford f150.
 The contact was driving 35 mph when the ignition caught on fire and melted the area where the ignition key was located.
 The contact merged onto the shoulder as the fire independently diminished.
 The contact received burns to the fingers.
 He then attempted to reinsert the key into the ignition however, to no avail.
 The vehicle was pushed to the contact's residence and later towed to the dealer.
 The dealer informed the contact that the ignition would need replacing.
 The contact also received notification of NHTSA campaign id number: 11v385000 (fuel system, gasoline: storage: tank assembly: mounting) for corrosion of one or both of the fuel straps.
 The contact stated that the dealer would not repair the vehicle under the recall but was not advised as to why.
 The manufacturer was notified who offered no assistance and could not provide a reason why the dealer would not repair the vehicle under the recall.
 The vehicle was not repaired.
 The failure mileage was 101,000.
-This ignition problem happened on Monday, Mar.
-5, 2012.

 See all problems of the 2002 Ford F-150.

-The vehicle was a 2010 Ford F-150.
 The "downhill decent control fault" light comes on at random times while driving down the road.
 When the fault light comes on and remains on. , it also causes the brake lights on the vehicle to come on and remain on until you can the fault light decides to go off.
 So while driving down the road, and even worse, when in traffic, the fault light may come on and cause the brake lights on the rear of the vehicle to shine, signaling to other drivers that this vehicle is slowing or coming to a stop, when it is not.
 This can, in certain instances, be very dangerous.
 Turning the vehicle ignition off will at time alleviate the problem, but that is not always an option while driving down the road, or in traffic.
 The light also comes on with no warning, and with no use of the system that is indicated is faulting.
-The failure date was 11/22/2011.

 See all problems of the 2010 Ford F-150.

-The vehicle identification number (VIN) is 1FTPW12V58_.
-Consumer owns a 2008 Ford F-150.
+The contact owns a 2008 Ford F-150.
 The contact stated that the vehicle would smoke when the ignition was started.
 The dealer diagnosed that there was a computer defect, which caused the vehicle to blow black smoke out of the exhaust pipe.
 The manufacturer was not contacted and the vehicle was not repaired.
 The failure mileage was 26,000 and the current mileage was 28,000.
-It was Jul.
-1, 2011 when this ignition issue occurred.

 See all problems of the 2008 Ford F-150.

-The reporting person's vehicle is a 2007 Ford F-150.
+The contact owns a 2007 Ford F-150.
 The vehicle was rebuilt.
 The ignition key becomes stuck in the ignition after the vehicle is parked, while attempting to shut off the engine.
 The brakes only operate normally after driving two miles.
 The failure mileage was 12 and current mileage was 6,300.
-The failure date was Saturday, Dec.
-1, 2007.

 See all problems of the 2007 Ford F-150.